yosrahelal/paladin/doc-site/docs/architecture/noto.md

 Inputs:

 * **notary** - lookup string for the identity that will serve as the notary for this token instance.
 May be located at this node or another node
+* **notaryMode** - choose the notary's mode of operation - must be "basic" or "hooks"
 * **implementation** - (optional) the name of a non-default Noto implementation that has previously been registered
 * **restrictMint** - (optional - default true) only allow the notary to request mint
 * **allowBurn** - (optional - default true) allow token owners to request burn